 An incident occurs where there is a risk of personal data being compromised.
-If handles quickly, an incident can often be contained before it becomes a breach.
+If handled quickly, an incident can often be contained before it becomes a breach.

-A personal Data Breach occurs when there is a failure in security leading to destruction, loss, alteration, unauthorised disclosure of, or access to, personal data.
+A personal data breach occurs when there is a failure in security leading to the destruction, loss, alteration, unauthorised disclosure of, or access to, personal data.
 Examples of a breach include:

-- Loss or theft or equipment used to store University Information (e.g. laptop, smartphone, USB stick) N.B.
-All removable storage devices should be encrypted
+- Loss or theft of equipment used to store University information (e.g. laptop, smartphone, USB stick) N.B. all removable storage devices should be encrypted.

 You should remember that if you report an incident quickly, we can often contain it and stop any personal data from being compromised.

-Should a breach occur which creates a risk to the rights of an individual, we have a duty to report this to the Information Commissioners office (‘ICO’) within 72 hours.
-We may also need to notify the individual whose data has been breached, within the same time period.
-The SIRO in conjunction with Vice Chancellor makes the decision on reporting breaches to the ICO.
+Should a breach occur which creates a risk to the rights of an individual, we have a duty to report this to the Information Commissioner's Office (‘ICO’) within 72 hours.
+We may also need to notify the individual whose data has been breached within the same time period.
+The SIRO in conjunction with the Vice Chancellor makes the decision on reporting breaches to the ICO.